wp-plugins/wp-spreadplugin/readme.txt

 6. Settings page

 == Changelog ==

+= 2.7.4 =
+Article description can now be displayed always.
+Use `shop_showdescription="1"` to enable or use settings.

 = 2.7.3 =
 Edit article now opens in fancybox when set `shop_checkoutiframe="2"`.
 It opens in a separate window by default, now.
 Thanks to grillwear-shop.de